jmw86069/venndir/README.md

 ### overlap_type=“agreement”

-The option `overlap_type="agreement"` shows the count for each overlap that agrees in direction, regardless of the direction; and the count for overlaps that disagree in direction.
+This option shows the count that agrees in direction, and the count that disagrees in direction.
+It does not indicate whether the agreement is up or down.

 This option is especially good at summarizing the number that agree and disagree, without including potentially confusing details.